Obarun/66/doc/66-upgrade.md

 ## Overview

-A small release: one new frontend key and a handful of fixes, several of which concern the event system and the way a command decides what state a service must end in.
+A maintenance release: one new frontend key, and a long list of fixes on what a command carries with it, on what it reports when it does not get there, and on the event system.

+The migration is **automatic**.
+It stamps the resolve files at the new version, the addons included, and repairs a list whose count was kept while its content was not.
+Your declarations are read as they are, nothing of yours has to be rewritten.

+Two observable changes are worth a look before you meet them, both in the next
-The migration is **automatic** and touches one thing only, the `[Event]` addon of your reactors, which gains a key.
-Nothing else in the resolve database changes, and **no behaviour of yours changes**: the new key defaults to what your reactors already did.
+section: an exit code that no longer claims success, and a few warnings that now obey the verbosity you asked for.
+The new key defaults to what your reactors already did.

 ## What you must do

 Nothing.
+Two things are worth knowing before you meet them.

+1. **A command that does not reach its target now fails.** A deadline set with `-T` that expires, and a transaction interrupted by a signal, used to return `0` while the services were still in transition.
+They return `111` now, with their own message.
+A script that read the exit code of such a command was told it had worked; it will now be told the truth.
+2. **A few warnings are quieter.** They were printed whatever the verbosity asked for, and now follow their level like every other warning.
+Add `-v2` to see them
+   again: the deprecation notices of the moved frontend keys, the refusal to enable a tree of the boot group, and the report of an aborted transaction.

 Read the `Propagate` entry below if you run a reactor whose action restarts a service that much of the system depends on, which is the case the key was made for.

 ## New things to explore